 (Also, dark coloured garments generally cost more than light coloured garments.)

 We get this question ALL the time.
+In most cases, our minimum quantity is between 12 and 18 units.

 For promotional products, in most cases the smallest listed quantity is the very fewest we can offer you.